 In a time where digital disruption is rampant, how can leaders avoid making a similar mistake?
 The authors propose that leaders must, "challenge mutually reinforcing biases that see people being influenced by a prior commitment to a particular course of action."
 According to the research, this happens for six reasons (listed below) and suggests six measures to prevent it from happening.
-While these measures may help avoid an organizational escalation of commitment Kinetech advocates using agile methodologies and as-a-Service partnerships to mitigate the six (6) reasons.
+While these measures may help avoid an organizational escalation of commitment Kinetech advocates using agile methodologies and as-a-Service partnerships to mitigate the six (6) pitfalls.

 The rest of this blog will outline how agile methodologies and as-a-Service agreements address each of the six reasons (as it pertains to information technology investments).
 The combination of these two relatively new concepts drastically reduces the risk, and ultimately helping leaders invest in a winning strategy.
 Without further ado:

 1. People who make investment decisions push ahead with a project even if things go badly because of the costs they have already incurred.
 Those costs won’t be recovered if they walk away.
 This is called the ‘sunk cost fallacy’.

 Number one is addressed primarily through as-a-Service contracts in combination with agile development.
 With as-a-Service contracts, leaders invest less upfront which structurally incentivizes providers to demonstrate value quickly and maintain it throughout the relationship to encourage renewals.
 Read more about the 67% drop in software since 1997.
 Agile development also mitigates this risk because the mentality of "fail-fast and cheaply" combined with continual feedback and iterative development allows the business near immediate validation if the provider and solution are heading in the correct direction.
 Put differently, by the end of the second development sprint, you should know if the provider will be able to deliver.

 Using agile development / sprints providers are able to rapidly release updates.